Dylan Scott: Career

 Scott released his debut studio album, self-titled Dylan Scott, in August 2016.
 It debuted at number five on the Top Country Albums chart, selling 9,000 copies for the week.

 Scott followed up "My Girl" with a number 2 record, "Hooked", from his Dylan Scott album, which was later certified Gold.

 Scott released the single "Nothing to Do Town", which was accompanied by a music video and released on December 17, 2018.

 In 2019, Scott released an EP titled An Old Memory, containing seven covers of Keith Whitley songs and features a guest appearance from Whitley's widow Lorrie Morgan.

+In 2023, Scott performed the national anthem and had a pregame concert prior to the 2023 USFL Championship Game in Canton, Ohio.

 Personal life

 Scott was born in Louisiana and moved to Nashville at the age of 19.

-Scott and his wife, Blair Robinson live in Nashville with their two children, son Beckett Scott (born December 12, 2017) and daughter Finley Gray (born August 28, 2019).
+Scott and his wife, Blair Robinson, live in Nashville with their three children, sons Beckett Scott (born December 12, 2017) and Barron (born September 26, 2023) and daughter Finley Gray (born August 28, 2019).